20 min read

 Organised

-Executors need to work through forms, statements, deadlines and practical steps.
+Executors have to work through forms, statements, deadlines, and practical steps.
 Someone who avoids paperwork may struggle.

 Calm under pressure

-Executors often act during a period of grief, family tension or uncertainty.
+Executors often act during a period of grief, uncertainty, or tension.
 A steady temperament matters.

 Able to communicate

-They may need to deal with banks, insurers, HMRC, probate professionals and family members.
-Good communication can prevent disputes.
+They may need to deal with banks, HMRC, probate professionals, insurers, and family members.
+Good communication can reduce stress and avoid disputes.

 Realistic about their time

-A good executor does not need to be an expert, but they do need to have enough time and energy to take the role seriously.
+They do not need to be an expert, but they do need enough time and energy to take the role seriously.

 Sensible with money and admin